-Amounts falling due in more than one year total £11,889k, broken down as per the graph below:
+Amounts falling due in more than one year total £6,238k (reduced with the ending of a finance lease owing to the sale of Barnham Broom), broken down as per the graph below:

 Note 11 - Short Term Investments

 These are surplus funds invested in approved investment instruments that mature within the coming twelve months.
 The figures below include accrued interest.